 - Evening – bars and fado music in Bairro Alto.

 It depends on your preference and the time of year you visit but I have to confess I didn’t love Baixa or Chiado.
 They’re busy, crowded and expensive.
 Still, it’s worth whizzing around them to see the key sights.

-The main street running through Chiado is Rua Garrett, Lisbon’s premier shopping street known for its boutiques and grand, historical cafes.
-During the winter, it hosts impressive light displays – as of December 2021, they’re strung with glimmering jellyfish decorations.
+The main street running through Chiado is Rua Garrett, the premier shopping street known for its boutiques and grand, historical cafes.
+During the winter, it hosts impressive light displays for example these glimmering jellyfish decorations.

 Notable cafes in Chiado:

 - Alcôa is a famous bakery open since 1957, following the recipes of Cistercian monks.
 Order the pudim de são bernardo (egg yolk and brown sugar), cornucopia (cones filled with egg cream) or the Covenant Delight (egg, sugar, almonds and walnut).

 - A Brasileira is one of Portugal’s oldest cafes, frequented by artists and intellectuals during the 19th century.
 It’s undeniably grand and gorgeous and also undeniably a rip-off.
 I paid €4 for a cold pastel de nata and a bica (a type of espresso coffee invented in the cafe).
 Ouch.
 Still, compared to Porto cafe, Majestic, it’s a bargain.

 - Manteigaria – although it’s popular with foreigners, this wonderful cafe is anything but a tourist trap.
 Order a €1.10 pastel de nata made fresh onsite.
 Some of the best in Portugal.